 OVERVIEW: Ecolab Foundation, the philanthropic arm of its corporate namesake, gives to a broad swath of programs and interests, including education, community development, the environment, and arts and culture.

-IP TAKE: Ecolab Foundation supports organizations that promote animal and wildlife safety and preservation.
-The foundation is particularly keen on programs that have a community education component.
+IP TAKE: Ecolab Foundation is a hearty supporter of environmental conservation programs, particularly those that have a community education component.
 In order to qualify for a grant, your program must serve in an Ecolab region.While the foundation does not prioritize non-wild animal welfare, it occasionally funds small projects.